 What’s the difference between the normal EB-2 and the EB-2 NIW?

-There are a number of differences, but essentially, the normal EB-2 will require a job offer and Labor Certification from the DOL while the EB-2 NIW waives the employment offer requirement and labor certification process through the Department of Labor.
+There are several differences, but essentially, the normal EB-2 will require a job offer and Labor Certification from the DOL, while the EB-2 NIW waives the employment offer requirement and labor certification process through the Department of Labor.

 Are there educational requirements for the EB-2 NIW?